dikortis/LetsTalkETC/Episodes/Episode_9.md

 **Alan McSherry:**
-yeah I mean that sounds
+yes I mean that sounds
 it sounds like a lot like I guess you know the virus but you accidentally release but it'll just keep running and